zammad/zammad-admin-documentation/system/objects/types.rst

       :alt: Available settings for Tree Select fields

 External Data Source field
    Provides a searchable field which fetches data from an external system.
-   You can define in the configuration, which attribute you want to be visible and selectable for the users.
+This can be useful if you have data outside of Zammad and don't want to maintain both data sources.

+   The feature works as follows:

+   * Zammad sends a query with a search string (free text from agent or based on a variable) in a pre-defined format ("Search URL") to an external system.
+   * This external system searches for matches and provides a response as a JSON structure to Zammad.
+   * Zammad just looks for the defined list and value keys, reads the content and displays the value to the user.
+There is no search on Zammad side.

    .. warning::
       * The usage of a PostgreSQL database for Zammad is required.
 In any other